nisicadmir/reactjs-countdown/README.md

 # Countdown app with ReactJS

 This is Countdown app in ReactJS.
-It takes a date and makes a countdown.
+It takes an input date and displays a countdown.

 ## Installation
 ```